 Attraction

-Consider the message you are conveying to candidates on your website, job boards, and social media.
+Consider the message you convey to candidates on your website, job boards, and social media.
 Make it clear that your organisation welcomes applications from those who think differently and that you are flexible to cater to neurodiverse talent.
 Neurodivergents will generally know what adaptations they need in certain situations, but the language you use may prevent them from sharing this.

 Write inclusive job adverts, avoiding language that could be confusing or deter someone from applying.
 Move away from words such as flexible, multitasker, or social skills.